A Transform Method for Evolution PDEs on a Finite Interval: Introduction

-The new method used here to analyse boundary value problems for equations with spatial derivatives of {\em arbitrary} order is mathematically straightforward, still it yields results which are either very difficult or cannot be obtained by the standard approaches.
+The new method used here to analyse boundary value problems for equations with spatial derivatives of {\em arbitrary} order $n$ is mathematically straightforward, yet it yields results which are difficult to obtain by the standard approaches.
 This method, which is the implementation to this class of problems of the general approach introduced by one of the authors \cite{fok}, involves the steps outlined below.